 For unconditional admission and to be classified as degree eligible, applicants must have on file at the institution a completed application for admission, in-state residency certification, primary form of identification, official high school transcript or GED certificate, and official transcripts from all previously attended post-secondary institutions.

-Transfer students may be conditionally admitted pending receipt of official transcripts.
-Failure to submit official transcripts by the end of the first semester of enrollment will prevent future registration and release of official Calhoun transcripts.
+Transfer students may be conditionally admitted pending receipt of official transcripts and primary identification.
+Failure to submit official transcripts and primary identification by the end of the first semester of enrollment will prevent future registration and release of official Calhoun transcripts.
 Transfer students with a conditional admission status will not receive federal financial aid.

-A transfer student who is not seeking a degree from Calhoun Community College and has earned a Bachelor’s degree from a regionally accredited college or university is only required to submit an official transcript from the degree granting institution.
-If a student with a Bachelor’s degree wishes to have the transcript evaluated for transfer credit, official transcripts from all previously attended colleges and universities must be submitted to the Office of Admissions and Records prior to the evaluation.
+A transfer student who is not seeking a degree from Calhoun Community College and has earned an Associate's or higher degree from a regionally accredited college or university is only required to submit an official transcript from the degree granting institution.
+If a student with an Associate's or higher degree wishes to have the transcript evaluated for transfer credit, official transcripts from all previously attended colleges and universities must be submitted to the Office of Admissions and Records prior to the evaluation.

 Initial Academic Status of Transfer Students